LinearWalking/LinearWalking/README.md

 # Updates
 Currently we provide a notebook to load and run the controller in MuJoCo for you to play with.
-Construction of the linear walking MPC problem will be pushed on Monday October 6th.

 # Linear Walking